Digital Marketing for Restaurants: 17 Ways to Boost Profits

 When you identify your stars, you can strategically promote them across your menu, website, and marketing materials to draw more attention to what truly sets your restaurant apart.

-To help categorize your menu items, I like to suggest putting them into these four categories:
+To help categorize your menu items, I like to suggest putting them into these four categories.
+This is your menu engineering matrix:

 • Stars: These are your most profitable items and dishes you want to keep consistent and promote a lot.